How to achieve more by doing less?

 80/20 Principle: The Secret to Success by Achieving More with Less

 In his book, Richard Koch tells us how to use the 80/20 Principle as a guiding light to become more successful in business and life in general.
-The key is to spot the few cases where the results relative to efforts are much greater than usual.
-With this mindset, we can become so much more efficient in whatever task we want to accomplish.
+With this mindset, we can become much more efficient in whatever task we want.
+The key is to spot the few cases where the results relative to efforts are much more significant than usual.

 This is the book you need if you want to effectively apply the 80/20 principle in your life.
 You’re closer to success and productivity than you think, and this is a well-informed read regarding this principle.
 You can become so much more productive and efficient after finishing this book as the author, Richard Koch displays a clear knowledge of what the 80/20 principle is all about and why it’s so significant.
 By giving this book a read, you’ll realize why your strategy isn’t working in your career, and why you need to integrate the 80/20 rule instead.